Understanding API Authentication Methods in PHP

-An API key is a static string that identifies the client making the request.
-The server checks the key against a list of valid keys and grants access if the key is recognised.
-This is the simplest of the three approaches and has been used for API authentication since the earliest public APIs became available.
+An API key is a static string that uniquely identifies the client making a request.
+The server maintains a list of valid keys, and every request must present a recognised key before the server processes it.
+This approach has been the foundation of API security since the earliest public APIs became available, and it remains the simplest option for specific use cases.

-API keys are typically passed in a request header:
+API keys are typically passed in a request header.
+Here is how that looks in practice:

 GET /api/resource HTTP/1.1